Skip to main content

 %

-Percentage of the position's gross wages to be distributed to the *Budget Unit*/Account.
+Percentage of the position's gross wages to be distributed to the *Budget Unit*/Account, or Account Number.
 Enter the percentage as a decimal.
 The entries in this column must equal 100 percent (1.00).

 #